 - Erectile dysfunction (ED)

 - Slow-healing sores

-If these signs are ignored, one may end up with the undermentioned chronic symptoms of Diabetes, like –
+Ignoring these signs and symptoms of diabetes mellitus can be dangerous.
+As one may end up with the undermentioned chronic symptoms of Diabetes, like –

 - Yeast infections (candidiasis)